Spraylight/MurlTools/README.md

 ![Duplicate](screenshots/duplicate.png)

-Further information about that issue can be found here: https://social.msdn.microsoft.com/Forums/en-US/e0f65466-c164-4c9e-ac14-27cf503c43e2
-You can vote for CTRL-C and CTRL-V feature here: http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9145699-solution-explorer-should-support-ctrl-c-ctrl-v-in
+You can also vote for the feature [here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9145699-solution-explorer-should-support-ctrl-c-ctrl-v-in).

 ### Refresh Folder